 Where goods are inspected under a bond register arrangement, the courier may invoice you to cover the department’s service costs plus their own administration charges.
 This may often be described on their invoice as a ‘Quarantine/Biosecurity processing fee’.
 This is a commercial decision of the courier.
 You may wish to contact your courier for an explanation of any non–departmental fees that have been charged.

-2. My consignment has been inspected by the department and no item of biosecurity concern is found.
+My consignment has been inspected by the department and no goods of biosecurity concern were found.
 Why have I been charged a fee by the department?

 The majority of air cargo consignments are processed under bond register arrangements.
 However, some consignments are required to be processed through the department’s Agriculture Import Management System (AIMS).
-These consignments generally include goods with a declared value of greater than $1 000 or consignments lodged by low volume couriers that require physical inspection to assess the biosecurity risks.
+These consignments generally include goods with a declared value of greater than $1,000 or consignments lodged by low volume couriers that require physical inspection to assess biosecurity risks.

-When consignments are processed through AIMS, the appropriate in and out of office service fees are applied for the time taken (minimum 15 minutes) assessing the biosecurity risks per individual AIMS entry.
+When consignments are processed through AIMS, the appropriate in and out of office service fees are applied for the time taken (minimum 15 minutes) to assess the biosecurity risks per individual AIMS entry.
 If an assessment takes longer than 15 minutes or subsequent assessment or actions such as inspections are required, the client will be charged for each additional 15 minutes.
-Service fees apply irrespective of whether items of biosecurity risk are found.
+Service fees apply irrespective of whether goods of biosecurity concern are found.

-3. My consignment has been inspected by the department and an item/consignment has been treated, destroyed or exported.
-The carrier has invoiced a fee which is unexpectedly high.
+My consignment has been inspected by the department and an item/consignment has been treated, destroyed or exported.
+The courier has invoiced a fee which is unexpectedly high.
 Why?

-Before directing the item for a particular treatment, destruction or export, the department seeks the importer’s agreement, or agreement from the courier on behalf of the importer, for a preferred treatment option.
+Before directing the goods for a particular treatment, destruction or export, the department seeks agreement from the importer, or courier on behalf of the importer, for a preferred treatment option.